A downloadable tool for Windows, macOS, and Linux

 You may also be interested in...

-Stipple Effect is a scriptable pixel art editor perfect for doing post-processing on exported sprite sheets. .stip is one of TDSM's export file formats.
+Stipple Effect is a scriptable pixel art editor.
+It is the recommended art program for drawing and configuring sprite style assets for TDSM and doing post-processing on exported sprite sheets.

 StatusIn development